ompl/pyplusplus/docs/quotes.rst

 * Allen Bierbaum, the author of `PyOpenSG`_ project, is using :doc:`Py++ <index>` to create Python bindings for `OpenSG`_

-  `OpenSG`_ - is a portable scenegraph system to create realtime graphics programs, e.g. for virtual reality applications.
+  `OpenSG`_ - is a portable scene graph system to create realtime graphics programs, e.g. for virtual reality applications.